uboslinux/ubos-docs/source/users/managing.rst

    > sudo ubos-admin createsite --dry-run

 and interactively answering the questions asked.
+For an annotated example, see :doc:`firstsite`.

 When deploying a site over the network, option ``--stdin`` may be preferable over option ``--file``.
 For example, if you maintain your Site JSON files on your desktop,